vlcn-io/cr-sqlite/README.md

     SELECT crsql_alter_commit('table_name');
     ```
     A future version of cr-sqlite may extend the SQL syntax to make this more natural.
+- Other methods exist for extracting replication metadata which can be found in the main docs.

-Application code would use the function extension to enable crr support on tables.
+Application code uses the function extension to enable crr support on tables.
-Networking code would use the `crsql_changes` virtual table to fetch and apply changes.
+Networking code uses the `crsql_changes` virtual table to fetch and apply changes.

 Usage looks like: